 What is 401k?

-401k plan is a workplace retirement plan where both employees and employers can make retirement contributions.
+401k is a workplace retirement plan where employees and employers can make retirement contributions.
 These retirement plans can be one of the easiest and most effective ways to save for retirement.
-As an employee, you can make automatic contributions to your 401k directly through your company payroll.
-You can choose the percentage of your salary that will go towards your retirement savings, Most 401k will provide you with multiple investment options in stocks and fixed income.
+As an employee, you can automatically contribute your 401k directly through your company payroll.
+You can choose the percentage of your salary toward your retirement savings.
+Most 401k plans will provide you with multiple investment options in stocks and fixed income.
 Additionally, most companies offer a 401k match up to a certain percentage.
-In most cases, you need to participate in the plan in order to get the match.
+In most cases, you must participate to receive your employer match.

-There are two types of contributions – traditional 401k tax-deferred and tax-exempt Roth 401k contributions.
+There are three types of 401k contributions – traditional 401k tax-deferred, tax-exempt Roth 401k, and After-tax contributions.

-Most employees, typically, choose to make tax-deferred 401k contributions.
+Most employees commonly choose to make tax-deferred 401k contributions.
 These payments are tax-deductible.
 They will lower your tax bill for the current tax year.
 Your investments will grow on a tax-deferred basis.
 Therefore, you will only owe federal and state taxes when you start withdrawing your savings.

 Roth 401k contributions are pretax.
-It means that you will pay all feral and state taxes before making your contributions.
+You will pay all federal and state taxes before making your contributions.
 The advantage of Roth 401k is that your retirement savings will grow tax-free.
-As long as you keep your money until retirement, you will withdraw your gain tax-free.
+If you keep your money until retirement, you will withdraw your gain tax-free.
 It’s a great alternative for young professionals and workers in a low tax bracket.

 A solo 401k plan is a type of 401k plan with one participant.
 Those are usually solo entrepreneurs, consultants, freelancers, and other small business owners.
 Self-employed individuals can take advantage of solo 401k plans and save for retirement.

 - The maximum contribution limit in 2023 for a solo 401k plan is $66,000 or $73,500 with catch-up contributions.
 Solo entrepreneurs can make contributions both as an employee and an employer.